islamicity24/AmazonCity/MOD 3/Challenge Lab/Creating a Static Website for the Café.md

 22. Return to the browser tab with the multiple-choice questions for this lab, and answer the following question:

   - Question 2: What is another way to ensure maximum protection and prevent the accidental deletion of a preserved version?
-(Hint: Review the Amazon S3 FAQs.)
+(Hint: Review the [Amazon S3 FAQs](https://aws.amazon.com/s3/faqs/).)

 Architecture best practice

-In this task, you used one technique to implement the architecture best practice of protecting your data.
+In this task, you used one technique to implement the architecture best practice of _protecting your data_.

 Expand here to learn more about it.
+According to the [Well-Architected Framework](https://d1.awsstatic.com/whitepapers/architecture/AWS_Well-Architected_Framework.pdf), versioning can be part of a larger data lifecycle management process.
+Before you architect any system, foundational practices that influence security should be in place.
+For example, data classification provides a way to categorize organizational data based on levels of sensitivity.
+Encryption protects data by rendering it unintelligible to unauthorized access.
+These tools and techniques are important because they support objectives such as preventing financial loss or complying with regulatory obligations.

 # New business requirement: Optimizing costs of S3 object storage (Challenge #3)
 Now that you enabled versioning, you realize that the size of the S3 bucket will continue to grow as you upload new objects and versions.
-To save costs, you decide to implement a strategy to retire some of those older versions.
+To save costs, you decide to **implement a strategy to retire some of those older versions**.

 ##  Task 6: Setting lifecycle policies

 In this task, you will set a lifecycle policy to automatically move older versions of the objects in your source bucket to S3 Standard-Infrequent Access (S3 Standard-IA).
 The policy should also eventually expire the objects.

 23. Configure two rules in the website bucket's lifecycle configuration.
 To receive full credit, create two separate rules.
 Do not configure two transitions in a single rule:

-In one rule, move previous versions of all source bucket objects to S3 Standard-IA after 30 days In the other rule, delete previous versions of the objects after 365 days
+  - In one rule, move previous versions of all source bucket objects to S3 Standard-IA after 30 days In the other rule, delete previous versions of the objects after 365 days
 Hint: If you get stuck, refer to the AWS Documentation for guidance.
 Note: To limit the scope of the replication to a particular bucket object (for example, the index.html file), create a tag for the object before you create the lifecycle rule.